 Included in your Annual Inspection is a thorough visual inspection to reveal most corrosion.
 We look for grayish-white powder on aluminum and reddish-color deposits on other ferrous metals.

 Blisters under the paint points to corrosion occurring under the surface.
 A common type of corrosion on aluminum, filiform, may indicate that the surface was poorly prepared for painting.

 The only way to cure corrosion is to remove it.
 If the corrosion is light/minor on the surface, corrosion can be removed using an abrasion, then applying a zinc-chromate primer corrosion inhibitor.
-Afterward the corrosion inhibitor has been applied, then paint the area.
+After the corrosion inhibitor has been applied, then paint the area.

 For corrosion prevention, consider using an inhibitor at the Annual Inspection, such as ACF-50.
-These inhibitors are made to penetrate the areas where corrosion has occurred, and also to protect joints and rivet seams.
+These inhibitors are made to penetrate the areas where corrosion has occurred and to protect joints and rivet seams.

 If you have any concerns regarding rust or corrosion, give West Air a call at (925) 245-0544.